 The Hope Center launched The Hope Clinic in 2009.
 It was the only primary care facility within three zip codes at its inception.
 Hope Leadership Academy, a K - 4 grade charter school, and the neighborhood’s only elementary school, was launched by The Hope Center in 2011.
 Today, both entities are independent nonprofit organizations continuing to serve the east side.

 The Hope Center's growth plans include a Capital Campaign for the renovation of a historic church building on campus.
 This space will be developed into a Community Events Center which can be utilized to host weddings, family reunions and other gatherings for the benefit of the community.
 There will also be an extension of our Community Garden located on the corner of Benton & Linwood, an Affordable Housing Initiative and continued property development targeted over the next decade of service to the east side.

 Be A Part of This

-You're invited, through your financial investment, to support these efforts.
+You are invited, through your prayers & financial investment, to support these efforts.

 The East Side